-The PMCP connectivity research team is employing a combination of sophisticated 3-dimensional modelling of ocean currents and the behaviour and distribution of corals and fish to map out the “connectedness” of coral reefs in the Pilbara region.
+The PMCP connectivity research team employed a combination of sophisticated 3-dimensional modelling of ocean currents and the behaviour and distribution of corals and fish to map out the “connectedness” of coral reefs in the Pilbara region.

-Models developed by the team are showing that there is significant regional variation in the number of larvae settling on reefs, and also that some reefs make particularly strong contributions to recruitment elsewhere.
+Models developed by the team showed that there is significant regional variation in the number of larvae settling on reefs, and also that some reefs make particularly strong contributions to recruitment elsewhere.

 The models have also revealed year-to-year variation on how coral and fish larvae are likely to be transported by currents, and that the behaviour of larvae can strongly influence the direction and distance of transport.

-The connectivity team are continuing to interrogate the modelling results with a particular focus on understanding the relationships between marine protected areas and between those areas and other habitats.
-In addition, field studies are testing the accuracy of the models by measuring larval settlement in different parts of the Pilbara.
+The connectivity team further interrogated the modelling results with a particular focus on understanding the relationships between marine protected areas and between those areas and other habitats.
+In addition, field studies were undertaken to test the accuracy of the models by measuring larval settlement in different parts of the Pilbara.

 The PMCP connectivity research team used a 3-dimensional, hydrostatic, primitive equations model, to simulate the shelf circulation at 1 km horizontal resolution during 2004-2009.
 A particle tracking model based on the shelf circulation model was also incorporated to understand larval dispersal among the 3430 coral reefs on the NWS during its autumn mass spawning.
 The coral species, Acropora millepora, was used in this model simulation.